alecmucz/alecmucz/README.md

 ## Hey, I'm Alec

 Recent graduate with a passion for low-level systems and full-stack development.
-Currently building trading infrastructure from the ground up — designing low-latency matching engines in C++, middleware services in Java, and modern frontends in React.
+Currently working on trading infrastructure that spans C++ for the matching engine, Java for the backend services, and React for the frontend.
 Interested in how high-performance systems are architected and optimized at scale.

 ### What I'm Building